rt96-hub/Project1-ChatGenius/progress-report-3.md

    - Group direct messages
    - Complete role-based permissions system
    - User invitation management
+   - pin channels and dms to top of their respective lists

 3. **File Sharing and Search System**
    - File upload and storage